This function creates a new sdm_area object.

 Value

-A sdm_area
+A sdm_area object containing:

 - grid

-geometry representing the grid for the study area.- cell_size
+sfwithPOLYGONgeometry representing the grid for the study area.- cell_size

 Details

-object with a grid built upon the x
+The function returns a sdm_area object with a grid built upon the x parameter.

 without gdal.
-As standard, if gdal is available in you machine it will be used (gdal = TRUE
+As standard, if gdal is available in you machine it will be used

 otherwise sf/stars will be used.

-will return the grid built by sdm_area
+get_sdm_area will return the grid built by sdm_area.

 Examples